Today I want to share with you why I switched to a Bosch Mixer (from Kitchenaid) and how I’ve never regretted that decision.

 That’s when I stumbled onto Bosch mixers.
 I researched and studied and finally bit the bullet and decided to give up on my beloved Kitchenaid and try a Bosch.

 Bosch was not a brand I’d ever heard of before I started looking, but the information I found about Bosch mixers convinced me.

-I was nervous about the change, but in August 2014, I bought a Bosch Universal Mixer with a 6.5 quart bowl.
-That was 2 years and 4 months after my first newer/bigger Kitchenaid and 3 of them had broken in that time.
+I was nervous about the change, but I swallowed my fear and bought a Bosch Universal Mixer with a 6.5 quart bowl.
+That was 2 years and 4 months after buying my first newer/bigger Kitchenaid.
+And three of them had broken in that time.

 Ya’ll.
 I have never made a better decision.
 It took some getting used to initially after using a Kitchenaid for so long, but now I wouldn’t trade my Bosch for all the Kitchenaid’s in the world (except for maybe my old one… still love that mixer!).